AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/adobeconnect-integration.md

 # Adobe Connect integration

 Authors can create virtual classroom courses with Adobe Connect during course creation process.
-To enable Adobe Connect for your Captivate Prime account, you need to contact the Administrator of your organization.
+To enable Adobe Connect for your Learning Manager account, you need to contact the Administrator of your organization.

 ## Create Virtual Classroom (VC) course with Adobe Connect {#createvirtualclassroomvccoursewithadobeconnect}